OctopusDeploy/docs/docs/installation/installing-tentacles/azure-virtual-machines.md

 The Tentacle will be configured in [listening mode](/docs/installation/installing-tentacles/listening-tentacles.md) **only**.
 This means that the agent will listen on a TCP port, and the Octopus server will connect to the agent on that port.
 After installing the agent, you'll need to add an endpoint to your virtual machine to enable traffic on this port.
 For details on how to do this, please see below.
 :::

-## Adding the Tentacle agent extension
+## Adding the Tentacle agent extension {#AzureVirtualMachines-AddingtheTentacleagentextension}

 After creating a virtual machine on Azure using the management portal, browse to the virtual machine, then click on **Extensions**: